neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 		 */
 		public function rejectLastName(\TYPO3\FLOW3\AOP\JoinPointInterface $joinPoint) {
 			if ($joinPoint->getMethodArgument('lastName') === 'Sarkosh') {
-				throw new \Exception('Sarkosh is not a valid lastname - should be Skårhøj!');
+				throw new \Exception('Sarkosh is not a valid last name - should be Skårhøj!');
 			}
 			$result = $joinPoint->getAdviceChain()->proceed($joinPoint);
 			return $result;